 (If you find this informative helpful, then please find the donate options at the end of this blog in order to ensure this website’s future.
 Thank you.)

-a) Did you know that most gender issues arise in childhood and particularly during the Oedipal Stage?
+Before I address these two points it is worth knowing that, gender issues can arise in childhood and particularly during the Oedipal Stage:

-I find this a rather exciting time when gender in society is being challenged, because after all, it is the person not their sex or gender that we should see, not their colour or nationality – but who the person actually is, that we should love unconditionally, that we should employ and so on.
+I find this a rather exciting time when gender in society is being challenged, because after all, it is the person not their sex or gender, or what they wear that we should see, not their colour or nationality – but who the person actually is, that we should love unconditionally, that we should employ and so on.

-However, as a relationship therapist I have also seen the other side – the side that involves clients struggling to find their identity or indeed a meaning to why they feel the way they do.
+However, as a relationship therapist I have also seen the other side – the side that involves clients struggling to find their identity or indeed, meaning to why they feel the way they do.